techidaily/site-review-topics/source/_posts/how-to-xiaomi-redmi-k70-pro-get-deleted-phone-number-back-with-ease-and-safety-by-fonelab-android-recover-contacts.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    To restore contacts from Xiaomi Redmi K70 Pro ,you need to download this free <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> to restore Android data without backup, which covers how to recover deleted contacts on Xiaomi Redmi K70 Pro , and how to restore photos, videos from Xiaomi Redmi K70 Pro device after rooting.
+    To restore contacts from Xiaomi Redmi K70 Pro ,you need to download this free <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> to restore Android data without backup, which covers how to recover deleted contacts on Xiaomi Redmi K70 Pro , and how to restore photos, videos from Xiaomi Redmi K70 Pro device after rooting.
   </p>
 </div>

 <div class="tpl-content-sub-paragraph-content">
   <p>
-    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> not only can help you to recover lost contacts from Xiaomi Redmi K70 Pro , Xiaomi Redmi K70 Pro memory card or SIM Card, but also allows you restore text messages, photos, videos and other lost data on Android device, this data recovery for Android works well with Samsung, HTC, Motorola, LG, Sony and more other Android devices.
+    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> not only can help you to recover lost contacts from Xiaomi Redmi K70 Pro , Xiaomi Redmi K70 Pro memory card or SIM Card, but also allows you restore text messages, photos, videos and other lost data on Android device, this data recovery for Android works well with Samsung, HTC, Motorola, LG, Sony and more other Android devices.
   </p>
 </div>
 </div>